Killer Differentials

 Key Points Normal Sinus Rhythm: In a normal rhythm, the sinus node initiates atrial depolarization, resulting in a P wave with a normal axis: upright in lead II, inverted in…

-ST Elevation in aVR DDx
+Diffuse ST Elevation DDx

 Syncope DDx